Immigration & Visas, Living, Retirement, Working

 If you have minor dependent children (aged under 18 years) in Mexico, note that special rules apply in regard to the issuance and renewal of their residency cards, thus:

-• children under 18 years of age holding permanent residency cards need to renew these as above.
+- children under 18 years of age holding permanent residency cards must renew these as described above.
 When they turn 18, their permanent residency will become indefinite and the card will no longer expire or need to be renewed.

 Exchanging temporary residency for permanent residency in Mexico